danigb/scorejs/README.md

 s = Score('c/8 e/8 d4 g4');
 s.sequence; // => an array of events
 ```
 The events are simply objects in the form of `{ value: '', position: 0, duration: 0 }`
+It uses [music-parser](http://github.com/danigb/music-parser) to convert a string
+into an array of events, so read music-parser's documentation for mor info.

 Given a sequence you can manipulate them chaining methods: